Supreme Court Justices Seem Incredulous At Repeated Racial Bias In Jury Selection

 The U.S. Supreme Court signaled strongly on Wednesday that it is likely to rule for a death-row inmate in Mississippi who was prosecuted six times for the same crime by a prosecutor with a history of racial bias in jury selection.

-The arguments, more passionate and fact-filled than usual, also had a surprise ending when Justice Clarence Thomas for the first time in three years, posed a question.
+The arguments, more passionate and fact-filled than usual, also had a surprise ending when Justice Clarence Thomas posed a question — the first time in three years.

-Though his colleagues focused mainly on the prosecutor's exclusion of African American jurors, Thomas asked whether the defense had struck any white jurors.
-No, replied defense lawyer Sheri Johnson.
-For all practical purposes, they had all been struck already, leaving just one black juror.
+Though his colleagues focused mainly on the prosecutor's exclusion of African-American jurors, Thomas asked whether the defense had struck any white jurors.
+Yes, three in the sixth trial, said defense lawyer Sheri Johnson.
+But when it came to black jurors, there were none left to strike.

 For decades, the Supreme Court has wrestled with the question of racial discrimination in jury selection, setting down its most rigorous rules in 1986.
 But policing the application of those rules in the lower courts has proved problematic.

-Wednseday's case involved the conduct of Douglas Evans, a district attorney in Winona Mississippi and his pursuit of a conviction against Curtis Flowers, a black man who prior to this case had no criminal record.
-Months after a quadruple murder in Winona, he was arraigned, tried, convicted and sentenced to death.
+Wednesday's case involved the conduct of Doug Evans, a district attorney in Winona, Miss., and his pursuit of a conviction against Curtis Flowers, a black man who prior to this case had no criminal record.
+Months after a quadruple murder in Winona, Flowers was arraigned, tried, convicted and sentenced to death.
 He has been on death row for 22 years.

-During that time, the state supreme court three times threw out his murder conviction for prosecutorial misconduct.
+During that time, the state Supreme Court three times threw out his murder conviction for prosecutorial misconduct.

 The misconduct was not some technicality.
 It ranged from misleading the jury about evidence that did not exist to striking prospective jurors based on race.
 Two other juries deadlocked, but in the sixth trial, with one black juror, the jury convicted, and the Mississippi Supreme Court upheld the conviction, ruling that this time, there had not been any racial discrimination in jury selection.